collegephysicsonline/Tutorial/Macbook-Python/4-Lists/README_lists.md

-> One day, Prof. Py of our Pythonia land decided to create a list of their favorite fruits.
-They wrote:
+> One day, Prof. Py of our Pythonia land decided to create a list of his favorite fruits.
+He wrote:
 >
 > ```python
 > fruits = ["apple", "banana", "cherry"]
 > ```
 >
 > Py was thrilled!
-They could access any fruit by simply mentioning its position in the list.
-For example, to get the first fruit, they wrote:
+He could access any fruit by simply mentioning its position in the list.
+For example, to get the first fruit, he wrote:
 >
 > ```python
 > print(fruits[0])  # Output: apple
 > ```
 >
 > But Py's excitement didn't stop there.
-They discovered that they could change the fruits in their list.
+He discovered that he could change the fruits in their list.
 So, they decided to replace "banana" with "blueberry":
 >
 > ```python
 > fruits[1] = "blueberry"
 > print(fruits)  # Output: ["apple", "blueberry", "cherry"]
 > ```
 >
 > Py also learned some magical spells (methods) to work with their list.
-They could add a new fruit:
+He could add a new fruit:
 >
 > ```python
 > fruits.append("date")